SteeltoeOSS/Steeltoe/src/Steeltoe.Security.DataProtection.Redis/Readme.md

     }
     ....
 ```
-## Add the ConnectionMultiplexer
+## Add the StackExchange Redis ConnectionMultiplexer
-The next step is to add ConnectionMultiplexer to your ServiceCollection.
+The next step is to add the StackExchange Redis ConnectionMultiplexer to your ServiceCollection.
 You do this in `ConfigureServices(..)` method of the startup class:
 ```
 #using Steeltoe.CloudFoundry.Connector.Redis;